 After a few false starts with website-building during the 2015 fall semester, the Star Gauge Poetry Translation Team was formed by Ken, Prof. Prentiss, and Dr. Song Xiaoping (also of Norwich University.)
 Dr. Song determined that the reading patterns laid out by authoritative scholars such as Li Ruzhen (李汝珍) should be strictly followed, and began research on the reading patterns.

-In the 2016 spring semester student Dominic DeSoto joined the team and began working on creating a new Ruby-based website that would allow for more interactivity and better access to new translations.
-Students Yu-chiao Ko, Hai Wen Lin, and Wen-ying Hsu also joined the team, assisting Dr. Song in arranging characters from the main poem into the sub-poems, and in translation.
+In the 2016 spring semester students Yu-chiao Ko, Hai Wen Lin, and Wen-ying Hsu joined the team, assisting Dr. Song in arranging characters from the main poem into the sub-poems, and in translation.
 As the poem relies heavily on Chinese cultural references, idioms and the like the translation team operated in two stages; the first being translation, and the second making translated lines more appreciable by creating informative annotation and by carefully editing the translations.
 Then the project stalled due to graduation of translators and a general lack of interest, as well as the inability to easily add / display translations on the site.

 In 2018 Turning Sphere assumed management of the project and the Star Gauge Poetry Translation Team was unofficially dissolved.
-Professional web dev contracts were sought without good results.
+Through 2019 professional web dev contracts were sought without good results.

 - To make classical Chinese poetry, specifically Su Hui’s Xuanji tu, more known and appreciated by English speakers